N1C4T/Projects/Tomato Disease/readme.md

 🍅 Tomato Leaf Disease Detection

 This project uses deep learning (CNN) to detect diseases in tomato leaves from images.
-The model was trained using the PlantVillage dataset and deployed on Google Cloud with a Flask API for real-time predictions.
+The model was trained using the PlantVillage dataset from Kaggle and deployed on Google Cloud with a Flask API for real-time predictions.

 📘 Overview